 Taxis in Morocco.
 Taxis are either ‘petit’ (within towns and can take up to 3 passengers) or ‘grand’ (inside cities or between towns and can take up to 6 passengers with a squeeze).
 Petit taxis work like regular taxis anywhere and, by law, should have a meter – if it doesn’t work negotiate your fare in advance.
 Grand taxis (usually Mercedes saloons) are shared taxis but you can negotiate a price if you want the journey to yourself – a well turned out vehicle and driver is usually a good indication of a well maintained vehicle.

-If you have a sensitive constitution, or are prone to stomach upsets, you are advised to only eat freshly cooked food and avoid salads or anything you cannot peel; only drink bottled mineral water.
+I recommend you only eat freshly cooked food and avoid salads or anything you cannot peel; always drink bottled mineral water.
+That said, I eat salads in good restaurants and riads where I know the food is freshly prepared – use your intuition and taste your food i.e. if it does not taste right don’t swallow it; ensure eggs and meat are cooked through and not runny/raw.
 Remembering to wash your hands before eating can go a long way to keeping you healthy and it is a good idea to carry some wet-wipes.

 Discuss immunisation with your doctor in advance of your trip and check your country’s travel advisory service for Morocco: www.mdtravelhealth.com/destinations/africa/morocco.html